dany-fu/LIMS-integration/README.md

     - For example, if PCR_POS and NTC_1 both fail, Plate 1 needs to be re-extracted, and the other 3 plates re-prepped.

-**Any samples that fail twice in this process are considered invalid and need to be recollected.
+**Any samples that fail 5x in this process are considered invalid and need to be recollected.
 Status is to be considered Finished.**

 ### qPCR Plate Layout